-- This document is intended to be one of the supporting documents of the evaluation, certification and ITSEF licensing process within the SOG-IS technical domain of smartcards and similar devices [3]. - The scope of this document is limited to the definition of minimum capabilities that a SOG-IS accredited ITSEF should have in their premises to conduct the different types of attacks present in the Attack Method document [5].
-These capabilities include the knowledge and the skills of their evaluators and the necessary equipment to conduct the aforementioned attacks. - The capabilities are intended to cover the minimum requirements to perform the evaluation of an Integrated Circuit (IC), a crypto library, a platform (IC + OS), and Integrated Circuit Card (ICC) with sufficient guarantees.
+- 4 This document is intended to be one of the supporting documents of the evaluation, certification and ITSEF licensing process within the SOG-IS technical domain of smartcards and similar devices [3]. - 5 The scope of this document is limited to the definition of minimum capabilities that a SOG-IS accredited ITSEF should have in its premises to conduct the different types of attacks present in the Attack Method document [5].
+These capabilities include the knowledge and the skills of their evaluators and the necessary equipment to conduct the aforementioned attacks. - 6 The capabilities are intended to cover the minimum requirements to perform the evaluation of an Integrated Circuit (IC), a crypto library, a platform, and Integrated Circuit Card (ICC) with sufficient guarantees.

-This document is not intended to provide guidance on how an IC, crypto library, platform or ICC evaluation has to be performed, but it provides guidance to ensure ITSEFs have the necessary capabilities to conduct such evaluations.
+7 This document is not intended to provide guidance on how an IC, crypto library, platform (IC + OS) or ICC (IC + OS + App) evaluation has to be performed, but it provides guidance to ensure ITSEFs have the necessary capabilities to conduct such evaluations.